vippsas/vipps-recurring-api/vipps-recurring-api.md

 If the field is _not_ provided, Vipps will automatically create a unique id prefixed with `chr-`: `chr-xxxxxxx`(where each x is an alphanumeric character).

-If you ever have a problem that requires us to search in our logs, we need `orderId`s that are "unique enough" to actually find them.
+If you ever have a problem that requires us to search in our logs, we will need `orderId` values that are "unique enough" to actually find them.
 An `orderId` that is just a number may not be possible to find.

 While the minimum length for `orderId` _technically_ is just one character,